gatsbyjs/gatsby/docs/docs/running-a-gatsby-preview-server.md

 When editing content in a CMS, it's great to see a preview of changes before they go live.

-This can be accomplished by setting up a preview server with Gatsby, which can be accomplished a couple of different ways:
+This can be accomplished by setting up a preview server with Gatsby, for which there are two options:

 ## Rolling your own Preview